jainrakshit37/gitfit/Project Personal Portfolio/README.md

 i have taken help from @ShreyanshSri7 , @ahditya & other useful github repos.

-you can clone this folder and run the html file, i am sure it will work fine/
+you can fork this repo and run, i am sure it will work fine/